A-Jacobson/shiba/README.md

 # shiba
 A simple, flexible, pytorch training loop in the spirit of keras.
+There are many like it, but this one is mine.

 ### Features
 - callbacks
 - learning rate finder
 - learning rate schedulers
 - tensorboard and comet visualizations
+- one_cycle
+- checkpointer (todo)
+- early stopping (todo)
-- mixed percision/fp16 training (todo)
+- confusion matrix + comet/tb visualizations (todo)
 - multigpu training (todo)
 - (maybe) grpc/rest deployment hook